IHosseini083/Shortify/README.md

 ## Requirements

+Manual installation:

 - Python 3.8 or higher.
 - [Poetry] for dependency management.
 - Up and running [MongoDB] instance (locally or remotely).

+Using Docker:

+- [Docker]
+- [Docker-Compose]

 ## Setup

+**Skip the first two steps if you want to use docker for running the application.**

 ### 1. Clone the repository